StarWhiz/docker_deployment_notes/outline-wiki/README.md

 Copy and use the same docker-compose.yml in this repo’s ./keycloak directory

+Feel free to change the version of the pull in this repo I'm using 0.72.0

 Then you copy the .env in this repo to the same directory and modify it

 ## modifying the .env